Pleasant Valley All Persons Trail Expansion

 - Multiuse seating areas feature benches and extra space for wheelchairs, powered mobility devices, or strollers.
 These are strategically installed at intervals to provide spaces for visitors to rest while taking in the wonderful scenic areas around them.

 - Trail maps in printed or tactile formats, a Braille guide, and an audio tour available as a download to a smartphone or other MP3 player.

 Your gift will help ensure that nature connections at Pleasant Valley are accessible to visitors of all ages, abilities, and backgrounds for generations to come.

 Campaign Expense Budget

-- By Mail: Make your check payable to Mass Audubon (with "APT expansion at Pleasant Valley" in the memo line) and send it to Mass Audubon, ATTN: Development Office, 208 S. Great Road, Lincoln, MA 01773.
+To make an offline contribution, contact the Development office at 781-259-2111, by email, or by mailing a check payable to Mass Audubon (with "APT Expansion at Pleasant Valley" in the memo line) to Mass Audubon, ATTN: Development Office, 208 S. Great Road, Lincoln, MA 01773.